morales-t/binding-of-andy/Lesson One - Data/README.md

 For the next example let's make another dictionary for a side character - Trevor.
 Please create the side_character variable that is a dictionary with all the same key"s as the main_character variable (but you can edit the values!)

+If you get stuck at any point - the full lesson's code is in the example.py file in the same folder as this readme!

 ### Practical Introduction of defining these types - Lists

 Awesome!
 But what is we want to store many of these related characters together 😲??!?